7 Reasons to Integrate Your Fundraising CRM and General Ledger

 EXECUTIVE DIRECTOR: Ugh.

-[She throws her head in her hands and – FADE OUT.]
+[Executive Director throws head in hands.
+FADE OUT.]

-The executive director also hates when the numbers don’t correspond, since, ultimately, the buck stops with her.
+The Executive Director also hates it when the numbers don’t match, because ultimately, the buck stops with them.

-Regardless of which of the teams you’re on (and I’ve been on both), you want to be able to love your numbers whether they’re up or down, knowing that you can confidently get them to reconcile with those of the other team.
-And, neither team wants to spend countless, unnecessary hours either searching for reconciling items, or manipulating financial data that is generated by the fundraising system so that it can be pushed into the finance system without exceptions and properly tie out.
+Regardless of which team you’re on (and I’ve been on both), you want to love your numbers whether they’re up or down, knowing that you can confidently get them to reconcile with those of the other team.

-You can change the scenario (including the dramatic little scene above) by effectively integrating data from your fundraising CRM and your accounting system.
-This can be accomplished by using technology solutions – bridges – which ensure that nobody on either team is required to manipulate transactions, add or delete rows or columns, or convert files to a different format.
+You can change the scenario—including the dramatic scene above—by effectively integrating data from your fundraising CRM and your accounting system.
+Incorporating technology solutions that act as bridges between your systems can ensure that nobody on either team is required to format transactions, add or delete rows or columns, or convert files to a different format.

 1. Reducing Errors